PolySync/polysync-core-c-examples/joystick_commander/README.md

 This example sends `ps_platform_brake_command_msg`,  `ps_platform_steering_command_msg`, and
 `ps_platform_throttle_command_msg` out on the PS bus at 50Hz.

-The actuation commands are calculated from the joystick and trigger button positions for steering, brake and throttle control.
+The actuation commands are calculated from the joystick and trigger button positions for steering, brake, and throttle control.

-It also can do high level management of control states; “enables” and "disables" vehicle control.
+It can also do high level management of control states; “enables” and "disables" vehicle control.

 ### Dependencies